siwar003/decryptE_replication/README.md

 This repository contains a reproducible workflow to replicate and extend the dose-response proteomics analysis described in the decryptE framework.
 The pipeline processes label-free quantification (LFQ) data generated from FragPipe and applies a plate-aware normalization strategy followed by sigmoidal curve fitting to identify drug-induced protein regulation.

-The goal of this project is to develop a scalable and interpretable pipeline for analyzing large-scale drug screening datasets across multiple compounds, doses, and experimental plates.
+The goal of this project is to develop a scalable and interpretable pipeline for analyzing large-scale drug screening datasets across multiple doses, time-points, and cell-cycle states.

 ---

 ## Key Features

 * Plate-matched normalization using DMSO controls
-* Automated parsing of treatment and control samples from column names
-* 4-parameter log-logistic (LL.4) dose-response modeling using the `drc` package
+* 4-parameter log-logistic (LL.4) dose-response modeling using the `drc` R package
 * Extraction of key pharmacological metrics:

   * Fold change at highest dose